edwzou/edwardzou.com/README.md

 ## Intro

-This is a simple, but beautiful personal Portfolio website utilizing the technologies below:
+This is my simple and personal portfolio website utilizing the technologies below:

 * Python - Django
 * Database with SQLite3 (can switch to PostgreSQL, MySQL)